raspberrypilearning/interactive-animation/en/step_4.md

 --- /task ---

 --- task ---

+**How to ...**: if you need a bit of help on create your sprite's movement and to make your sprite to bounce when it touches the edge of the Stage, choose one of the patterns below as a starting point.

 If you know which block to use then you can get coding.

-If you need a bit of help then choose one of these movement patterns as a starting point and then change it until you are happy.

 --- collapse ---
 ---